Restorative Dentistry

 One of the most common restorative treatments is the dental filling, which is used to treat cavities caused by tooth decay.
 Fillings restore the tooth’s structure and prevent further damage.
 Traditionally, dental fillings were made from amalgam (metal), but modern restorative dentistry uses tooth-colored fillings, which are made from composite resin or porcelain.

-• Natural appearance: Tooth-colored fillings blend seamlessly with the natural color of your teeth.
+• Natural Appearance: Tooth-colored fillings blend in seamlessly with the natural color of your teeth.

 • Durability: Composite fillings are durable and can withstand normal chewing forces.